isabella232/conch-docs/docs/usage/index.md

 # Usage

-Conch is meant to enable datacenter operators and integrators to effecitvely manage and build datacenters.
+Conch is meant to enable datacenter operators and integrators to effectively manage and build datacenters.

 We provide a reactive UI written in mithril.js for the web interface, and a